 - Realistic but ambitious numbers for increasing and sustaining once a week participation.

-There are five opportunities to apply for this fund over the next four years.
-Given the number of opportunities to apply we encourage you to apply only when your project is ready.
+There were five opportunities to apply for this fund over four years with two rounds remaining.
+We encourage you to apply only when your project is ready.

 - Round 1 - ran from 7 January 2013 – 4 February 2013